codefellows/seattle-code-301n24/curriculum/class-10/DISCUSSION.md

-# Readings: THE CALL STACK
+# Readings: In memory storage

 Below you will find some reading material, code samples, and some additional resources that support today's topic and the upcoming lecture.